SoftBank Vision Fund 2 leads $775 million investment in Perch

-SoftBank Group Corp's (9984.T) Vision Fund 2 has led a $775 million investment in Perch, a technology firm that buys and operates third-party brands that sell their products on Amazon.com Inc (AMZN.O).
+(Reuters) - SoftBank Group Corp’s Vision Fund 2 has led a $775 million investment in Perch, a technology firm that buys and operates third-party brands that sell their products on Amazon.com Inc.

 The Series A funding will make Perch a so-called “unicorn” - implying a valuation of $1 billion or more and brings the company’s total funding to date to over $900 million, it said on Wednesday.